 About Space is all about showcasing people making and presenting original items, in temporary locations at the heart of our city.
 It's also a chance for groundbreaking businesses to try their hand in a central retail space, or in our neighbourhood communities such as Naenae.

 Spaces are cleaned, windows washed and the lights turned on.
 Projects create vibrancy and activity on a temporary basis, and help brighten our central city.

-The projects we support have a local focus and must bring new and unique ideas to our CBD.
+The projects we support have a local focus and must bring new and unique ideas to our CBD and neighborhood.
 About Space's pop-up shops and community displays give our local artists, community groups and entrepreneurs a chance to shine.